Lovebird Heavy Metals Testing: Third-Party Results, Cassava Safety & Transparency

 As a result, California's Prop 65 created a limit per serving to ensure safe levels of heavy metals.

-The Cassava I use is 3rd party tested for heavy metals and is Prop 65 compliant.
-I have tested over 10 different suppliers from around the world and found 1 that has non detectable levels of heavy metals.
+The Cassava I use is 3rd party tested for heavy metals, California Prop 65 compliant.
+I have tested over 10 different suppliers from around the world and found 1 that passes the strictest US and European standards.

 The reason is the quality of the soil.
 My cassava comes from small family farms with pure soil in South America.
 No industrial agriculture practices and clean soil produces more nutrient dense whole food nutrition.